LucidtechAI/cradl-docs/concepts/predictions.md

 # Predictions

-A prediction in Cradle results from an application of an active, trained [Model](models.md) to a [Document](documents.md).
-It supplies the extracted data together with confidence values representing the probability that the extracted data is correct.
+A prediction in Cradle results from an application of an active, trained [Model](models.md) on a [Document](documents.md).
+It supplies the extracted data together with confidence values representing the probability that the extracted data onis correct.

 ## Making a prediction